Adelaide of Aquitaine: Life

-Adelaide was the daughter of William III, Duke of Aquitaine and Adele of Normandy, daughter of Rollo of Normandy.
+Adelaide was the daughter of Duke William III of Aquitaine and Gerloc (Adele), daughter of Rollo of Normandy.

-On May 29, 987, after the death of Louis V, the last Carolingian king of France, Hugh was elected the new king by an assembly of Frankish magnates at Senlis with Adelaide as queen.
-The couple were proclaimed as the new monarchs at Senlis and blessed at Noyon on June 1, 987.
-As such, they had become the founders of the Capetian dynasty of France.
+On 29 May 987, after the death of Louis V, the last Carolingian king of France, Hugh was elected the new king by an assembly of Frankish magnates at Senlis.
+The couple were proclaimed king and queen at Senlis and blessed at Noyon on 1 June 987.
+They became the founders of the Capetian dynasty of France.
 Apparently, Hugh trusted in Adelaide's judgement and allowed her to take part in government.
-Hugh's recognition of Adelaide as “socia et particeps nostril regni,” roughly translated to “associate and participator in our realm,” demonstrates his apparent acclaim for Adelaide.
+Hugh's recognition of Adelaide as socia et particeps nostril regni, roughly translated to "associate and participator in our kingdom", demonstrates his apparent acclaim for Adelaide.

-Adelaide's son Robert's tutor Gerbert of Aurillac came into conflict in the late 990's with Arnulf, the Archbishop of Reims.
-Gerbert took refuge with Otto III, Theophanu's son and the new Holy Roman Emperor, and Adelaide attempted to recall the former to Reims, but Gerbert reluctantly resisted this command in a letter dated to the spring of 997, citing concerns for his personal safety and the stability of the French kingdom had he returned to challenge Arnulf for the archbishopric.
+Adelaide's son Robert's tutor Gerbert of Aurillac came into conflict in the late 990's with Arnulf, the archbishop of Reims.
+Gerbert took refuge with Otto III, the new Holy Roman emperor, and Adelaide attempted to recall the former to Reims, but Gerbert reluctantly resisted this command in a letter dated to the spring of 997, citing concerns for his personal safety and the stability of the French kingdom had he returned to challenge Arnulf for the archbishopric.